MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureEndpoint.md

 ```

 ## DESCRIPTION
-The **Add-AzureEndpoint** cmdlet adds an endpoint to an azure_2 virtual machine object.
+The **Add-AzureEndpoint** cmdlet adds an endpoint to an Azure virtual machine object.

 ## EXAMPLES